-The legislature requires the State Board of Education to develop a statewide accountability system to identify schools and districts for recognition and further support.
+The legislature requires the State Board of Education to develop a statewide accountability system that will help improve academic performance among all students in the state.
+Part of that requirement is to identify schools and districts for recognition and for receiving additional state support.
 To meet this requirement, the Board has developed an accountability index to sort schools and districts into different "tiers" based on multiple measures.
-Schools and districts in most need have "Priority" status and are eligible to receive more significant support.
-These Priority schools and districts would be required to participate in a state system of support if initial offers of additional support were not accepted and substantial improvement does not occur after two years.
+Schools and districts in most need are given "Priority" status, making them eligible to receive more significant support.
+These Priority schools and districts would be required to participate in a state system of support if initial offers of more support are not accepted and substantial improvement does not occur after two years.

-Several principles guided the development of the system.
-Stakeholders believe the accountability system should: (1) be transparent and simple to understand, (2) use existing data, (3) rely on multiple measures, (4) include assessment results from all grades and subjects tested statewide, (5) use concepts of the federal No Child Left Behind Act (NCLB) and its Adequate Yearly Progress (AYP) system when appropriate, (6) encourage the improvement of student learning and cooperation among educators, (7) be fair, reasonable, and consistent, (8) be valid and accurate, (9) focus at both the school and district levels, (10) apply to as many schools and districts as possible, (11) use familiar concepts when possible, (12) rely mainly on criterion-referenced measures instead of norm-referenced measures; and (13) provide multiple ways to demonstrate success and earn recognition.
+Several principles have guided the development of the system.
+The accountability system will (1) be transparent and simple to understand, (2) use existing data, (3) rely on multiple measures, (4) include assessment results from all grades and subjects tested statewide, (5) use concepts of the federal No Child Left Behind Act (NCLB) and its Adequate Yearly Progress (AYP) system when appropriate, (6) be fair, reasonable, and consistent, (7) be valid and accurate, (8) focus at both the school and district levels, (9) apply to as many schools and districts as possible, (10) use familiar concepts when possible, (11) rely mainly on criterion-referenced measures instead of norm-referenced measures; and (12) provide multiple ways to reward success.

 The proposed index is based on how schools and districts perform on a set of five outcomes and four indicators.
 The five outcomes are the results of state assessments in four subjects (reading, writing, mathematics, science) and the "extended" graduation rate (for high schools and districts).
-These five outcomes are examined using four indicators (1) achievement, (2) achievement compared to similar schools (controlling for the level of students who are English language learners, have a disability, live in a low-income family, and are mobile), (3) improvement, and (4) achievement of students from low-income families.
+These five outcomes are examined using four indicators: (1) achievement for all students, (2) achievement of low-income students, (3) achievement of all students compared to similar schools (controlling for the percentage of students who are learning English, have a disability, live in low-income homes, and are mobile), and (4) improvement.
 The results of the 20 measures form a matrix as shown in Table 1.